This piece was a long time coming because questions about teletherapy (online therapy – video sessions – tele-health) are on many people’s minds.

-I sometimes write about what I do on IG and every now and then I get some questions about how it actually works.
+Since I have an online presence – and I use my IG account to talk about my work – every now and then I get some questions about how it actually works.
 I thought that instead of replying to DMs on Instagram I should write a proper text here.
-So here it is – a text about teletherapy = psychotherapy online.
+So here it is – a short text about teletherapy = psychotherapy online.

 What is teletherapy?